bearmentor-community/template-api/README.md

 Never be dependencies:

 - Other non-JavaScript family languages
+  - Avoid Python, Ruby, Golang, and others.
+Template is scope limited to raw JavaScript or TypeScript-related.
+For that other matters it's better to create different repositories.
 - Other non-Express frameworks
+  - Avoid Hapi and non-familiar ones, or too raw (such as only `http` package).

 For dependencies in the Web part, [see `template-web`](https://github.com/azobu-projects/template-web).